swiperthefox/vapt-why/README.md

-Show graphic dependency tree between Debian packages.

-## The problem

-While installing a package in Debian Linux, the package manager might want to pull in some seemingly unrelated packages.
-The output of apt tools only shows a list of packages to be installed but doesn't show why these packages are included.

-## The solution

-This program will show a graphic dependency tree between the packages to be installed, so you can know why a package is included?
-Is it a strict dependant, or it's just optional?

 ## Usage

-Download the source, install the python `graphviz` and `python-apt` packages.
+Download the source, install the python pacakges `graphviz` and `python-apt`.
 Then run

-    python src/main.py package_name
+    python src/main.py package_1 pacakge_2

-Note: if you can't install the `python-apt` package via `pip`, there is a system package that can be installed using apt.
+It will show a graphic dependency tree of the pacakges that needs to be installed.

+## Why It is Useful

+Sometimes when installing a package (target package) in Debian Linux, the package manager might want to pull in some seemingly unrelated packages (suprising depends).
+This tool helps the user to understand why such a package is included.

+By looking at the dependency tree, we can see the dependency chain from the `target package` to the `suprising depends` and other information like wether it is a strict dependant, or it's just optional one?

+## Difference From Similar tools

+* The `why` command of `apt-get`

+  The `why` command shows why a pacakge would be installed, but there are two
+  differences:

+  1. It shows why a package would be installed as dependencies of any **already installed** pacakge.

+  2. It only shows **one** dependency chain between the packages that installed pacakge and the given one.

+* debtree

+  Debtree generates a dot file that includes **all** dependencies of a given package, regardless wether they are installed or not.
+This results in a very complex graph, and it's hard to see which *new* packages will be installed and why.